What is the purpose of the TIDES Phase 2 study?

 - TIDES senior management sample.

-The interviews will explore how COVID-19 has affected mental and physical health and occupational outcomes, the impact of COVID-19 on experiences of discrimination, bullying and harassment during and post COVID-19, and the structural factors underpinning elevated adversity for Black, Asian and minority ethnic staff during COVID-19.
+The interviews will explore how COVID-19 has affected mental and physical health and occupational outcomes, the impact of COVID-19 on experiences of discrimination, bullying and harassment during and post COVID-19, and the structural factors underpinning elevated adversity for ethnic minority staff during COVID-19.

 What are the possible benefits of this study?

-Data from this study will inform NHS Trusts, NHS England and the public through current initiatives tasked with making sustainable transformation for Black, Asian and minority ethnic staff within the workplace (e.g. England Workforce Race Equality Standard) and communities (e.g., Black Thrive).
+Data from this study will inform NHS Trusts, NHS England and the public through current initiatives tasked with making sustainable transformation for ethnic minority staff within the workplace (e.g. England Workforce Race Equality Standard) and communities (e.g., Black Thrive).